AdrianT800/AdrianT800/README.md

-## Hello there, my name is Adrian, and I am a IT professional 👋
+## Hello there, my name is Adrian, and I am a IT begginer 👋

 <h2>👨‍💻 Information Technology Projects:</h2>